 A 2013 MacArthur Fellow, 2012 Jacob’s Pillow Dance Award recipient and 2012 USA Ford Fellow, Kyle began his dance training at the Civic Light Opera Academy and the Creative and Performing Arts High School in Pittsburgh, Pennsylvania.
 He continued his dance studies in New York, receiving a BFA from SUNY Purchase and an MFA from NYU Tisch School of the Arts.

-In March 2015, Kyle sat down for a phone interview with MUSEUM.
+In March 2015, Kyle did a phone interview with MUSEUM.